Toolset to deploy and maintain infrastructure in automated and trackable manner.

 CloudBender supports the native Pulumi secret handling.
 See Pulumi Docs for details.

-CloudBender supports SOPS to encrypt values in any config yaml file since version 0.8.1
+CloudBender supports SOPS to encrypt values in any config file.

 SOPS support can be disabled by setting